smok-serwis/smok-client/docs/index.rst

 * Automate pathpoint management
 * Client-side archiving and macro execution
 * Ability to create events locally and later sync them with server.
+* Cache and alter plain metadata

+.. note:: set metadata is not supported right now

 Generally `smok-client` is fully prepared to work offline.